fairlearn/fairlearn/docs/user_guide/assessment.rst

 remains useful over time.
 Our section on :ref:`construct_validity` describes how to determine whether a
 proxy variable measures the intended construct in a meaningful and useful way.
-Also be careful to ensure that the proxy measure you choose does not abstract away the social context of the problem you seek to solve.
+It is important to ensure that the proxy is suitable for the social context of the problem you seek to solve.
-For more on abstraction traps, review :ref:`abstraction_traps`.
+In particular, be careful of falling into one of the :refabstraction_traps.

 Compare quantified harms across the groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^